-Not only does a corporation have a separate existence from its shareholders, it has a perpetual existence.
-If the owner of a sole proprietorship dies, the business ceases to exist.
-This isn’t the case with a corporation.
-Unless its articles of incorporation provide otherwise, once a corporation is formed, it continues to exist until it is dissolved, wound up and liquidated.
+Because a corporation exists separately from its shareholders, it has what’s called a perpetual existence.
+For example, if the owner of a sole proprietorship dies, the business ceases to exist.
+This isn’t the case with a corporation., Once a corporation is formed, it continues to exist until it is dissolved, wound up and liquidated, unless its articles of incorporation provide otherwise.
 What’s more, the transfer of shares of stock has no impact on the existence of the corporation.

 Shareholders Do Not Directly Manage the Corporation

 Corporations are managed by a board of directors who appoint the officers who run the day to day operations.
 This is provided for in every state corporation law.
 A shareholder is entitled to economic benefits based upon number and types of shares owned, but the shareholder does not have the right to manage the day-to-day affairs of the corporation.
-Shareholders do have management rights but they are limited to electing directors, removing directors under certain circumstances, voting on certain major structure changes, such as mergers or dissolution and inspecting certain books and records.
+Shareholders’ management rights are limited to electing directors, removing directors under certain circumstances, voting on certain major structure changes, such as mergers or dissolution and inspecting certain books and records.

 CT Tip: Some states have a statutory close corporation law which allows shareholders to manage without a board of directors, but this is a limited exception.